 Penalties for Late Filing

 Ideally, every organization will file on time, but if not, various penalties may be applied.
-If a registered charity fails to file their T3010 annual return by the due date, the charity’s registered status can be revoked by the CRA.
+If a registered charity fails to file its T3010 annual return by the due date, the charity’s registered status can be revoked by the CRA.
 A late-filing penalty of $500 may also be issued by the CRA anytime after the due date.

 If the charity has not filed a return by seven months following the end of their fiscal year–so one month after their due date–the CRA will send a Notice of Intention to Revoke a Charity's Registration (Form T2051A).
 In general, the legal process to revoke a charity’s registration will not begin until the tenth month after the charity’s fiscal year end.
 The CRA may also issue penalties if it receives tax receipts that are incorrect or incomplete, or if there are further problems with the charity’s books or other financial records.